maybe12200/Yonda/docs/contributing/tutorial.md

 ## Introduction

-This tutorial will walk you through the codebase of NexVoo.
-It is intended for new contributors to NexVoo.
+This tutorial will walk you through the codebase of Yonda.
+It is intended for new contributors to Yonda.

 ## Building the project